appbaseio/reactive-manual/content/getting-started/Data.md

 Let's say you have your data organized as a CSV or XLS file.

 1. Use an online tool like http://www.csvjson.com/csv2json to convert your CSV data into a JSON format.
-1. Go to your appbase.io app's **Data Browser** section and click "Add Data".
+2. Go to your appbase.io app's **Data Browser** section and click "Add Data".

 ![](https://i.imgur.com/idp5Ia2.png)
-1. Add the data JSON formatted data here, a single object should be added as a JSON object while multiple records can be added using the Array semantics.
+3. Add the data JSON formatted data here, a single object should be added as a JSON object while multiple records can be added using the Array semantics.

+> Tip
+>
-`Tip:` Add upto a hundred records at a time for best results.
+> Add upto a hundred records at a time for best results.
 Ideal when your data set is small.

 #### via API